 Restoration and 18th-Century Literature

-A study of poetry, drama, and prose of the period 1660-1800.
+A study of poetry, drama, and prose of the major writers of the period 1660-1800.
 Readings will be drawn from the works of writers such as Dryden, Pope, Swift, Johnson, Fielding, and Richardson.

 |Essay #2-4 (choose four from the remaining five)||10% each|